curl/curl/docs/libcurl/opts/CURLOPT_INTERFACE.md

 outgoing network interface.
 The name can be an interface name, an IP address, or a hostname.

-If the parameter starts with "if!" then it is treated only as an interface name.
-If the parameter starts with &"host!" it is treated as either an IP address or a hostname.
+If the parameter starts with `if!` then it is treated only as an interface name.
+If the parameter starts with `host!` it is treated as either an IP address or a hostname.

-If "if!" is specified but the parameter does not match an existing interface, *CURLE_INTERFACE_FAILED* is returned from the libcurl function used to perform the transfer.
+If `if!` is specified but the parameter does not match an existing interface, *CURLE_INTERFACE_FAILED* is returned from the libcurl function used to perform the transfer.

 libcurl does not support using network interface names for this option on Windows.